Decriminalizing people who use drugs in B.C.

 - MDMA (Ecstasy)

-- A combined total of more than 2.5 grams of these illegal drugs
+- A combined total of more than 2.5 grams of the exempted illegal drugs

 - Any amount of other illegal drugs not included in the exemption

 Decriminalization is not legalization.
 Under this exemption, illegal drugs (including those listed above) are not legalized and will not be sold in stores.
-Drug trafficking remains illegal, regardless of the amount of drug(s) in possession.
+Unless otherwise authorized under the CDSA, drug production, trafficking, import and export remain illegal, regardless of the type or amount of drug(s) in possession.

-Adults found in possession of any amount of illegal drugs in these locations could be charged with a criminal offence:
+Anyone found in possession of any amount of illegal drugs in these locations could be arrested and charged with a criminal offence, and have their drugs seized:

 - On the premises of elementary and secondary schools and licensed child-care facilities